Venturini Motorsports: Car No. 55 history

 In 2010, Steve Arpin eighteen races while two others filled the others.
 In 2011, ten drivers shared the car, including current Cup Series drivers, Alex Bowman, and Brennan Poole.
 In 2012, Erik Jones drove most of the races before finishing twenty-first in points.
 In 2013, Taylor Ferns drove the most out of the ten drivers sharing the No. 55.
 Cody Coughlin would drive the most races in 2014.
-Coughlin again would share the No. 55 in 2015 with Cup Series drivers such as, William Byron and Daniel Suárez.
+Coughlin again would share the No. 55 in 2015 with at the time, future Cup Series drivers such as William Byron and Daniel Suárez.
 In 2016, Dalton Sargeant drove the most races with fifteen in the No. 55.
 Zane Smith would drive the most races for the No. 55 team in 2017.